luca-scr/GA/README.md

 Reference:

-Luca Scrucca (2013) GA: A Package for Genetic Algorithms in R. **Journal of Statistical Software**, 53(4), 1-37.
+Scrucca, L. (2013) GA: A Package for Genetic Algorithms in R. **Journal of Statistical Software**, 53(4), 1-37.
 URL http://www.jstatsoft.org/v53/i04/.

+Scrucca, L. (2016) On some extensions to GA package: hybrid optimisation, parallelisation and islands evolution.
+Submitted to *R Journal*.
+Pre-print available at http://arxiv.org/abs/1605.01931.